-A guide to problems, costs, maintenance and repair for your Jeep Commander
+A guide to repairs, service, and maintenance costs for your Jeep Commander

 A water leak from the sunroof and/or headliner is often caused by clogged or misrouted sunroof drain tubes.
 Inspecting the sunroof drain tubes should be the first step in checking for the cause of these type of water leaks.

 Jeep Commander QuestionsWhy is there a knocking in my rear tire?
 (1 answer)

 It makes a knocking noise.
 I have had my tires rotated and balanced, but it still makes the noise.

 I left kholes today when I got in my commander I turned the key and it acted like it was trying to start, but shook made some grinding and pop sound.then would die....
 Well i have to try to start it 5 to 7 times before it actually will start......
 Also after it happen the first time when it took ...

 My key got stuck and I turned it over pretty hard to switch it over on and it broke.
 Shouldn't the key be included in replacement?